 Appointments are held in Skype.
 Weekly slots are limited.
 Please make only one appointment a week so that other students also have a chance to make timely appointments.
 If you need more than one appointment, you are welcome to make one for another week.

 SPSS is a software package that provides students with statistical analysis, modeling, predictive, and survey research tools used in many of our courses and advanced research activities.
 Walden is pleased to be able to offer this important resource free of charge for the duration of your program.

-If you are currently using SPSS software supplied by Walden University, you will need to enter an updated access code on or before September 30, 2019.
-As of September 30, 2019 your existing license will expire and you will not be able to use the program.
+If you are currently using SPSS software supplied by Walden University, you will need to enter an updated access code on or before September 30, 2020.
+As of September 30, 2020, your existing license will expire and you will not be able to use the program.
 Click here to read the instructions for updating an expired license.
 The codes will be valid until March 31, 2021.

-If you are currently using v.25 and would prefer to continue using the version 24, feel free to simply update your expired license.
+If you are currently using v.25 and would prefer to continue using it, feel free to simply update your expired license.
 Note that each version of SPSS has a different license code.
 Please use the license code that applies to your version of SPSS.

 Dr. Ozcan have been involved with education at multiple levels, throughout K-12 and higher education, teaching classes and leading various research projects.
 After receiving her Ph.D. from The University of Texas at Austin, Dr. Ozcan have taught research methodology courses and conducted assessment and program evaluation studies with higher education institutions as well as school districts and various state agencies.
 She serves as a statistics tutor at the Center for Research Quality.